hashicorp/terraform-provider-google/website/docs/r/container_azure_cluster.html.markdown

 * `networking` -
   (Required)
-  Required.
   Cluster-wide networking configuration.

 * `resource_group_id` -
   (Required)
-  Required.
   The ARM ID of the resource group where the cluster resources are deployed.
 For example: `/subscriptions/*/resourceGroups/*`